-The Will County Health Department maintains a walk-in immunization clinic at its 501 Ella Avenue complex in southeast Joliet.
-Immunizations by appointment are available at the agency’s Northern Branch Office in Bolingbrook (323 Quadrangle), and the Eastern Branch Office in Monee (5601 W. Monee-Manhattan Road).
+The Will County Health Department maintains immunization clinics by appointment only at its 501 Ella Avenue complex in southeast Joliet, at the agency’s Northern Branch Office in Bolingbrook (323 Quadrangle), and the Eastern Branch Office in Monee (5601 W. Monee-Manhattan Road).

 For more information about Will County immunization services, or to schedule an appointment, telephone 815-740-8143.
 For immunization schedules, and more information about the benefits of childhood immunizations, visit www.dph.illinois.gov.
 THIS ARTICLE WAS UPDATED 6-11-18.